nualagr/dargan-health-foods/TESTING.md

 <br>

-Any 'Sign Up' link brings the user to the clearly labelled 'Sign Up Form'.
+Any 'Sign Up' link brings the user to the clearly labelled 'Sign Up' form.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-sign-up-tablet-device.png "Screenshot of the 'Sign Up Form' on a tablet device.")